llmsystem/llmsystem2024spring/docs/FAQ.md

 **Q: I took deep learning on coursera, does it count?**

-**A:** The deep learning course on coursera is not equivalent to 12 credit deep learning course at CMU.
-It does not contain enough hands-on practice and project.
+**A:** The deep learning course on coursera is not equivalent to the 12 credit deep learning course at CMU.
+It does not contain enough hands-on practice and the project.

 **Q: how heavy will this course be (in terms of hours/week)?**